Trump is welcomed by Macron to Paris with presidential pomp and joined by Zelenskyy for their talks

 Trump was president in 2019 when the fire engulfed Notre Dame, collapsing its spire and threatening to destroy one of the world’s greatest architectural treasures, known for its mesmerizing stained glass.

-French officials appeared to respond shortly after, noting that "All means" were being used to extinguish the flames, "except for water-bombing aircrafts which, if used, could lead to the collapse of the entire structure of the cathedral."

-Last weekend, Trump announced that he intends to nominate real estate developer Charles Kushner, the father of his son-in-law, Jared Kushner, to serve as ambassador to France.
-Predecessors in that prestigious role include Benjamin Franklin and Thomas Jefferson.

-Gomez Licon reported from Fort Lauderdale, Florida, and Colin from New York.
+Gomez Licon reported from Fort Lauderdale, Florida, and Colvin from New York.
 Associated Press writers Hanna Arhirova in Kyiv, Ukraine, and Danica Kirka in London contributed to this report.

 Credit: AP